rbtm0106/fromm-jaimepas/README.md

 ## Requirements

-You need Python 3.13 and the following dependencies:
+You need Python and the following dependencies:

 * Flask
 * Requests

-## Tested environment

-* Windows 11
-* Python 3.13
+* PyCryptodome

 ## Installation